Code-Institute-Submissions/hangman-game-2/README.md

 * I used + name + for print out greeting and name but it didnt separate "name" from rest of the text.
    * used print(f"Hello {name.upper()}, Best of luck!") gave me result what I wanted.

+* Spelling mistakes can give you headach but I know my weaknes.
+   * Patience to go over your lines gives results

+* By accidentally I deleted two times my all run.py coding.
+Very scary experience
+   * During my second project I went to Github and copied code from there.
+Lucky if its saved...
+   * Used Ctrl + Z this time.

 ## Remaining Bugs